williamcaseylucas/pdf-saas-lp/README.md

   - add worker
     - via pdfjs (in /components/PdfRenderer)
 - make pdf expand by putting div around document and using react-resize-detector

+## typescript

+- if you add a '!' after a variable that's throwing an error, it will make it go away

 ## determinate progress bar